Hiwonder-docs/Jetson-Orin-Nano/source/docs/6_OpenCV_Computer_Vision_Course.md

 The third parameter `loc` is the position of the title.
 It can be `left`, `center` or `right`, and `center` by default.

-The fourth parameter `pad` is the padding distance (inside margin) between the tile and the subplot, “**6.0**” by default.
+The fourth parameter `pad` is the padding distance (inside margin) between the tile and the subplot, "**6.0**" by default.

-The fifth parameter “**y**” is the vertical distance between the title and the subplot, and the unit is the percentage of the height of the subplot.
+The fifth parameter "**y**" is the vertical distance between the title and the subplot, and the unit is the percentage of the height of the subplot.
 The default value is "None", that is, the position of the title is automatically determined to avoid overlapping with other elements. "**1.0**" means the title is at the top of the subplot.

 The sixth parameter `**kwargs` is the text object keyword property, which is used to determine the appearance of the text, such as font, text color, etc.